kharaei/mysite/README.md

 # Practical WebApi Project

 ## :star: Project description:
-This is a webapi project with dotnet7.
-In this practice project I have implemented the following list.
+This is a webapi project with .Net7 and in this practice project I have implemented the following list.

 ## :star: Project details:
 ### Implemented list: